RTippin/messenger/docs/Calling.md

 ### Flow

-- You will bind your own video implementation to our interface (more on that below).
+- You will bind your own video implementation to the [VideoDriver][link-video-driver] interface (more on that below).
-- A call will be created for a given thread, adding the call model into the database, and firing our `CallStartedEvent`.
+- A call will be created for a given thread, adding the call model into the database, and firing the `CallStartedEvent`.
-  - Once a call has been created, it usually still requires setup with a 3rd party video service.
+  - Once a call has been created, it usually still requires setup with your 3rd party video provider.
-- Our [CallSubscriber][link-call-subscriber] will listen for the `CallStartedEvent`, and dispatch the `SetupCall` job.
+- The [CallSubscriber][link-call-subscriber] will listen for the `CallStartedEvent`, and dispatch the `SetupCall` job.
 - `SetupCall` will handle the [VideoDriver][link-video-driver] `create` method, then updating the call models room ID/PIN/SECRET/PAYLOAD in the database.
   - This also marks the calls `setup_complete` as true.
 Your frontend can now have full access to the updated room details.
 - While in a call, each participant must hit our call heartbeat endpoint, which puts them as active in cache for one minute.
 It is best to hit this endpoint every 30 seconds.
-This also ensures our scheduled command ends active calls with no active participants.
+This also ensures the scheduled call activity checker command ends active calls with no active participants.
   - `GET api/messenger/threads/{thread}/calls/{call}/heartbeat`
 - When a call is ended, the `call_ended` column will be filled with the current timestamp, and the call will no longer be considered active.
-- Our [CallSubscriber][link-call-subscriber] will listen for the `CallEndedEvent`, and dispatch the `TeardownCall` job.
+- The [CallSubscriber][link-call-subscriber] will listen for the `CallEndedEvent`, and dispatch the `TeardownCall` job.
 - `TeardownCall` will handle the [VideoDriver][link-video-driver] `destroy` method, then updating the call's `teardown_complete` to true.

 ---